devo002/Smart-dispatcher-Agent/README.md

 both the "None." case (definitive no-part) and the "None initially; ..." case (conditional parts that should not be pre-ordered without an on-site assessment).
 In summary fixed an information extraction problem by preventing the AI from treating conditional or optional replacement parts as mandatory.

+### Challenge 3 — No retry/fallback resilience on the Google Sheets inventory read

+**Problem.** `check_inventory`'s live Google Sheets backend (`_fetch_from_sheets`) wrapped the `gspread` call in a bare `except Exception: return None`.
+Any failure — a network blip, a Sheets API rate limit, a transient auth hiccup — dropped straight to the SQLite mirror on the very first try, with no retry.
+The SQLite mirror is only rebuilt from `inventory.csv` when that file changes, so during a live outage the agent would silently start quoting stock levels from a stale snapshot instead of the live sheet, with no signal that a fallback had occurred.

+**Fix.** `_fetch_from_sheets` now retries the live call up to **3 attempts**, with a short backoff (0.5s, then 1.5s) between failures, before giving up.
+If all 3 attempts fail, it serves the last successfully-fetched rows if they're **under 5 minutes old** (`_SHEET_STALE_TTL`) instead of falling straight to SQLite/CSV.
+This is a separate, longer window from the normal-path cache (`_SHEET_CACHE_TTL`, still 30s) used on the happy path to avoid hitting the Sheets API on every lookup — so live sheet edits still surface within 30s under normal operation, and only a genuine outage triggers the 5-minute stale-serve grace period before falling back to the CSV mirror.

 ---